 Who To Call Next: The Police (Again)

-There’s other evidence that you need to collect at the accident scene as well, including photos of injuries and damages, contact information of witnesses, and video footage that might have been captured by bystanders or surveillance cameras on local buildings.
+You also need to collect other evidence at the accident scene.
+Photos of injuries and damages, contact information for witnesses, video footage that might have been captured by bystanders, or surveillance footage from cameras on local buildings can all be helpful.

 When to Call a Personal Injury Firm

-In the state of Georgia, you can have all your expenses that were caused by the accident covered by the insurance carrier if you’re less than 50% responsible for the accident.
+In the state of Georgia, you can make a claim for expenses that were caused by the accident from an insurance carrier if you’re less than 50% responsible for the accident.

 Unfortunately, insurance companies are notorious for trying to avoid paying you full compensation for the accident.
-They might try to cast doubt over whether or not you were at fault or argue that your injuries or expenses weren’t as severe as you claim.
+They might try to cast doubt over whether or not you were at fault.
+Some will argue that your injuries or expenses weren’t as severe as you claim.
 They could also claim that your injuries or expenses were not directly caused by the accident.

 If you find yourself in this type of situation, your best option may be to fight the insurance company by filing a lawsuit.